35 Fun Google Tricks You’ll Want to Try Immediately

 It defies gravity!

 Google Gravity shatters the search engine into pieces that you can drag and bounce around your screen.
+Here’s how you can keep Google from creeping on your location data.

 It’s a 1980s arcade!

 Google celebrated the 30th anniversary of the beloved classic PAC-MAN in May 2010 with a fun in-browser version of the game.
 Now it uses its homepage for fun Google tricks when celebrating other famous birthdays and holidays, too.
+These are the things Google Home can do that Alexa can’t.

 It can boost brainpower!